Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Related Work

 \subsection{Optical Simulation for Tactile Sensors}

-For vision-based tactile sensors like GelSight, optical simulation is essential as the illumination change indicates the geometry of the contacted objects.
-Agarwal \etal\cite{physic} built the GelSight optical components and applied ray tracing to simulate the tactile images.
-Gomes \etal\cite{phong} and Hogan \etal\cite{hogan2021seeing} used Phong's model to simulate the reflection and illumination.
-Instead of building the physics models, we use a data-driven model to simulate the visual tactile outputs and consider the optical features of the GelSight sensor such as area LED lights and spatial variance of the illumination.
-Wang \etal\cite{tacto} presented TACTO, an open-source simulator for vision-based tactile sensors and bridged it to a physics simulator PyBullet.
-In this paper, we present our optical simulation model that can simulate high realistic tactile visual outputs in a computationally efficient way by comparing with aforementioned methods.
+For vision-based tactile sensors like GelSight, optical simulation is essential as it is used to measure geometries of the contacted objects.
+To simulate the optical system of GelSight, Gomes \etal\cite{gomes2021generation} and Hogan \etal\cite{hogan2021seeing} used Phong's model to simulate the reflection and illumination.
+Agarwal \etal\cite{agarwal2021simulation} applied ray tracing to simulate the light paths within the sensor that form tactile images.
+Wang \etal\cite{wang2020tacto} presented TACTO, an open-source simulator using pyrender to simulate DIGIT~\cite{lambeta2020digit} sensors and bridged it to a physics simulator PyBullet.
+Compared to those physics-based methods, our method is data-driven, so that it is computationally efficient and can better simulate the intrinsic noise of the real sensors.